torres-alexis/GeneLab_Data_Processing/Amplicon/Illumina/Workflow_Documentation/SW_AmpIllumina-A/README.md

 * `--target` - specifies the genomic target for the assay.
 Options: 16S, 18S, ITS.
 This determines which reference database is used for taxonomic classification, and it is used to select the appropriate dataset from an OSD study when multiple options are available.

 * `--runsheetPath` - specifies the path to a local runsheet containing the metadata and raw reads location (as a link or local path), used for processing a non-OSD dataset through the SW_AmpIllumina workflow
-   > *Optionally used for Approach 2 only, the form can be used instead of providing a runsheet on the NMDC EDGE platform.*
+   > *Optionally used for Approach 2 only, the form can be used instead of providing a runsheet on the NASA EDGE platform.*

 * `--run` - specifies the command used to execute the snakemake workflow; snakemake-specific parameters are defined below